-Colourful, decorative and flowery, the half-timbered houses in Alsace are part of the local landscape and contribute to the image one has of a region located on the side of France.
+Colourful, decorative and flowery, the half-timbered houses in Alsace are part of the local landscape and contribute to the image of a region located on the side of France.
 The warm and welcoming look of the houses is striking, evoking images from a fairy-tale book.
 Red geraniums, bright as lipstick, gaily dress their façades in well-tended boxes.

 The integration of the house in the village

 Most Alsatian villages are organised as “heap villages” (in French, “Village-tas”).
-The houses are gathered around a central square, a place for meeting and exchanging, in which an ancient lime tree typically stands.
+The houses are gathered around a central square, a place for meeting and exchange, in which an ancient lime tree typically stands.
 A little stream crosses the village, punctuated by the watermill and the wash house upstream.

-The lands and forests surrounding these villages are demarcated by boundary stones and lined with crosses, calvaries or resting benches (in French “bancs reposoirs”).
+The lands and forests surrounding these villages are demarcated by boundary stones and lined with crosses, calvaries or resting benches (in French, “bancs reposoirs”).

-Even though the half-timbered house stands out as one of the emblems of Alsace, it would be misleading to believe that it is unique and common throughout the region.
+Even though the half-timbered house stands out as one of the emblems of Alsace, it would be misleading to believe that it is unique and shared throughout the region.
 In fact, Alsace contains a variety of house styles depending on the locality and situation.
 A visit to the Écomusée of Alsace shows the different styles of houses according to the “Alsatian Pays”: Sundgau, vineyards, plain, Vosges, Outre-Forêt…

 The winemaker’s house

 In the area of Kaysersberg and Ribeauvillé, the villages developed inside ramparts with tortuous narrow streets, front and back overlapping courtyards and multi-storey houses.
-The villages are either perched at the top of a hillside (Zellenberg), flanked on a hill (Hunawihr) or located in the plain (Bergheim).
+The villages are either perched at the top of a hillside (Zellenberg), flanked on a hill (Hunawihr) or located on the plain (Bergheim).

-Cut stone (in French “pierre de taille”) is often used, particularly on the ground floor, the upper floors being most often half-timbered.
+Cut stone (in French, “pierre de taille”) is often used, particularly on the ground floor, the upper floors being most often half-timbered.

 The wood in the building process

 With the proximity and abundance of large forests in Alsace (Vosges, Haguenau and Hardt forests), wood has naturally become a first choice raw material for the construction of houses.
-Easily transportable, wood is resistant to subsidence and earthquakes and a good insulator, making it ideal for the Alsace climate which can be quite extreme during winter.
+Easily transportable, wood is resistant to subsidence and earthquakes and is a good insulator, making it ideal for the Alsace climate, which can be quite extreme during winter.

 The construction of half-timbered houses in Alsace

-Screws or nails are never used in the traditional carpentry techniques of Alsace and the strength of the structure is reinforced by using wooden plugs.
+Screws or nails are never used in the traditional carpentry techniques of Alsace, and the strength of the structure is reinforced by using wooden plugs.

 Once the carcass is finished and laid out, the walls are completed by the application of a mortar consisting of mud and straw (in French “torchis” or in Alsatian dialect “Lähme” or “Wickelbodde”).
-The torchis are applied over palançons (in Alsatian dialect “Flachtwarik”) which are short staves jammed between the posts of the timber-frame wall.
-The whole set is covered with a lime render which is often white in colour but can also be blue (the colour of the Virgin), red, ochre, green or yellow.
+The torchis are applied over palançons (in Alsatian dialect “Flachtwarik”), which are short staves jammed between the posts of the timber-frame wall.
+The whole set is covered with a lime render which is often white but can also be blue (the colour of the Virgin), red, ochre, green or yellow.

-The steeply sloping roof (up to 60 degrees) was designed to prevent snow from collecting and made of brown or red flat clay tiles in the shape of a beaver’s tail (in Alsatian dialect “Biberschwanz”).
+The steeply sloping roof (up to 60 degrees) was designed to prevent snow from collecting and was made of brown or red flat clay tiles in the shape of a beaver’s tail (in Alsatian dialect “Biberschwanz”).
 Adding to the picturesque edifice, white storks set up their nests on the chimneys in spring.

 The symbolic features found in the timber